rosenpin/grayscale-desktop/README.md

-# toggle-monitor-grayscale
+# grayscale-desktop
 This script toggles your Xorg monitor(s) between color and grayscale.
 It can be bound to a keyboard shortcut to easily toggle on the fly.
+Aims to be a simplified version of https://github.com/bubbleguuum/toggle-monitor-grayscale

 ## Why ?